AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-datasets.md

 >[!NOTE]
 >
->If you want to skip the API exercise and create the `Luma CRM Dataset` in the UI that's fine.
+>If you want to skip the API exercise and create the `Luma CRM Dataset` in the user interface that's fine.
 Name it `Luma CRM Dataset` and use the `Luma CRM Schema`.

 ### Get the id of the schema to be used in the dataset